Composition and Rhetoric as a field of study

 The descriptions below come from the general course catalog.
 More detailed descriptions for each semester and for each section of these courses can be found here.
 We encourage students to explore the more detailed descriptions to see the kinds of readings, activities, and expectations for each section of the following courses:

-ENG 300: The Rhetorical Tradition.
+ENG 300: Introduction to Rhetoric.
 A course that surveys major concepts and thinkers in the history of rhetoric from ancient Greece and Rome to the present.
 Prerequisite: one ENG DL course or consent.

-ENG 302: Introduction to the English Language.
-A course that considers not only the recent history of the language but also issues of language diversity, standards, and multiculturalism.
+ENG 302: History of the English Language.
+A course in the early and later development of the English language to about 1800, with particular emphasis on the analysis of literary texts.
 Prerequisite: one ENG DL course or consent.

 ENG 306: Argument I. A prerequisite for several of the 400-level writing courses, and a good place to begin focusing your writing talents on challenging assignments and projects.
 Prerequisite: FW and either 200 or one ENG DL course, or consent.

 ENG 307: Rhetoric, Composition and Computers.
 A course in various forms of on-line communication that also explores rhetorical strategies appropriate to these new media and their social implications.
 Prerequisite: one ENG DL course or consent.